awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-parameters.md

 )
 ```

-You pass the parameter when creating your pipeline as follows:
+You pass the parameter when creating your pipeline as shown in the following example\.

 ```
 pipeline = Pipeline(